 Unlike psychiatrists who treat mental health symptoms with medication, therapists use talk therapy to help clients address root issues, learn more about themselves, and make positive behavior changes that improve their mental health.1,5

-Today, most therapists would agree that psychotherapy, therapy, and counseling all describe the same treatment.
+Today, most therapists would agree that counseling, psychotherapy and therapy, all describe the same general treatment.
 Psychotherapy is a somewhat dated term that was created to describe early methods of counseling, which have since evolved and expanded to include a wide range of different types, styles, and approaches.

 Psychotherapy can help people struggling with a number of different issues and problems.
 Most people seeking therapy are struggling with stress, difficult emotions, or symptoms of an underlying mental health issue like anxiety or depression.
 Therapy can help people find relief from these concerns, as well as help them identify and resolve issues in their work, relationships, or other areas that are impeding their quality of life.